 Popular Rootkit Attack Examples

-The malware4 presents danger to anything that uses an operating system.
-In addition to the deep rooted nature the malware can also disable or remove the security software.
+The malware4 presents a danger to anything that uses an operating system.
+In addition to the deep-rooted nature, the malware can also disable or remove the security software.

 - Infecting credit card swipes or scanners.
-Back in the day cybercriminals have used rootkits to infect scanners and credit card swipes.
+Back in the day cybercriminals used rootkits to infect scanners and credit card swipes.
 That was done to steal credit card information and send it to the criminal’s server.
-To prevent such rootkit attack the credit card companies have adopted chip-embedded cards making the credit cards more secure.
+To prevent such rootkit attacks credit card companies have adopted chip-embedded cards making the credit cards more secure.

 - Infecting the OS.
-Usually this type of an attack occurs when a user downloads something from a suspicious source or opens an email with a malicious file.
-Upon activation a kernel mode rootkit enters the system and starts doing the job.
-It will slow down the system performance, modify the functionality of the OS and access/ delete files.
+Usually this type of attack occurs when a user downloads something from a suspicious source or opens an email with a malicious file.
+Upon activation, a kernel mode rootkit enters the system and starts doing the job.
+It will slow down the system performance, modify the functionality of the OS, and access/ delete files.

 - Infecting applications.
-Whenever a user will open the infected application like some spreadsheet or word processing software threat actors behind the rootkit infection will have an instant access to the user’s information.
+Whenever a user opens the infected application like some spreadsheet or word processing software threat actors behind the rootkit infection will have instant access to the user’s information.
 This attack occurs when a user opens a suspicious email or clicks on some suspicious link subsequently downloading a rootkit.

 How to Detect Rootkit Attacks

-Even though this kind of a malware is hard to detect because of its very nature to stay hidden for a longest possible time some general signs of malware infection can show it’s possible presence.
+Even though this kind of malware is hard to detect because of its very nature to stay hidden for the longest possible time some general signs of malware infection can show its possible presence.
 Next, we will look at important tips on how to detect rootkit attacks: